 (New full colour, professionally printed format)

-  To ask any questions, or for European or Worldwide shipping costs please click here to contact me: Contact Quazar
+For postage costs and to order please click here to contact me: Contact Quazar

 SAM Revival issue 25

 If you've not already got the current issue (25) then you really have been missing out and now with

 it available as a professional full colour book you've no excuse to not pick up a copy.

 So what's in the magazine?
 Well, let's take a look at the cover first.
 I commissioned a new drawing by